ahmedosm/saga-axon-server-spring-boot/README.md

 4. **Release Pipeline Trigger**: The successful push of the Docker image to the Azure Container Registry automatically triggers the release pipeline in Azure DevOps.

 5. **Deployment to Azure Kubernetes Service (AKS)**: The release pipeline takes the new Docker image and deploys it into the Azure Kubernetes Service.
 AKS manages the deployment, scaling, and operations of the application within Kubernetes.

+## Tools and technolgy used

+- MongoDB
+- MySQL
+- kafka
+- mongock & flayway
+- Spring-Boot 3.1.5
+- Java 17
+- azure k8 cluster
+- azure pipeline

+To run the services it already deployed in azure cloud and you can run services loacal just chage the profile to lacal using "-Dspring.profiles.active=cloud"

 ## Reference and resources